- Call us today on:

 Sometimes when a loved one passes away there can be issues over the distribution of their estate, even where a Will has been made, this is not necessarily the end of the matter.

 Legal issues amongst families and friends can be distressing and contesting a Will can be difficult and emotional for all involved.
 This is where our expertise and experience counts.
 When disagreements arise about an estate, you would hope that matters can be resolved between all those affected without incident.
-However, the harsh reality is that such disagreements can often be divisive when there are challenges to a Will.
+However, the reality is that such disagreements can often be divisive when there are parties contesting a Will.

-Pearson Solicitors specialist Inheritance and Will Disputes Department have the experience to advise you fully in what can often be a very difficult time and have experience in dealing with cases including:
+Working with clients across England and Wales, Pearson Solicitors are specialists in Inheritance Act claims and Will Disputes with the experience to advise you fully in what can often be a very difficult time and have experience in dealing with cases including:

 - Removal of executors